How to grow your own produce (when you don’t have a garden)

 4. Take care “Regular and even watering is key, especially in pots,” says cook and kitchen gardener, Kathy Slack.
 “I water pots every other day in the height of summer, and if you have time to apply a liquid seaweed feed every week during the summer months, that will really help, too.”

-Traditionally the preserve of middle-aged men in flat caps, city-dwellers of any age and gender can reap rewards from having an allotment, including a consistent source of year-round organic food
+Traditionally the preserve of middle-aged men in flat caps, anyone can reap the rewards from having an allotment, including a consistent source of year-round organic food

 1. Time management Keeping an allotment is time-consuming, so it’s best to grow plants you know you’ll use.
 “Plot to plate provides added freshness, especially for tomatoes, courgettes and sweet corn,” suggests Jeff Barber, London Regional Representative of The National Allotment Society.